-3.3 Has the retention schedule been approved by the VA records office and the National Archives and Records Administration (NARA)?
+3.3 The retention schedule approved by the VA records office and the National Archives and Records Administration (NARA).

 An approved records schedule must be obtained for any IT system that allows the retrieval of a record via a personal identifier.
 The VA records officer will assist in providing a proposed schedule.
-The schedule must be formally offered to NARA for official approval.
-Once NARA approves the proposed schedule, the VA records officer will notify the system owner.
-Please work with the system Privacy Officer and VA Records Officer to answer these questions.
+Please work with the system VA Records Officer to answer these questions.

 This question is related to privacy control DM-2, Data Retention and Disposal.